Steve Bullock (American politician): Early life, education, and legal career

 Bullock was born in Missoula, Montana, and raised in Helena, the state capital.
 He is the son of Penny Clark, a school board trustee, and Mike Bullock, a teacher and administrator.
 Bullock attended Helena High School where he met his wife, Lisa Downs, and graduated in 1984.
 His parents divorced when he was in grade school.
 Bullock received his B.A. degree in Philosophy, Politics & Economics (PPE) from Claremont McKenna College and his J.D. degree with honors from Columbia Law School.
 He and Lisa married in 1999 and they have three children.

 In 1996, Bullock served as chief legal counsel to Montana Secretary of State Mike Cooney.
 He went on to work for four years with the Montana Department of Justice under Attorney General Joe Mazurek, first as executive assistant attorney general, and later as acting chief deputy (1997–2001).
 During this time, he also served as legislative director, coordinating the Attorney General's legislative efforts.

-He was unsuccessful in his first race for Montana Attorney General, losing the 2000 Democratic primary to Mike McGrath, who went on to be elected Attorney General that year and now serves as Chief Justice of the Montana Supreme Court.
+He was unsuccessful in his first race for Montana Attorney General, losing the 2000 Democratic primary to Mike McGrath, who went on to be elected Attorney General that year and later served as Chief Justice of the Montana Supreme Court.
 From 2001 to 2004, Bullock practiced law with Steptoe & Johnson in Washington, D.C., where he also served as an adjunct professor at George Washington University Law School.
 He returned to Montana in 2004, working in private practice in Helena.

 Attorney General of Montana

 Bullock was the Democratic nominee for Attorney General in 2008, defeating two other candidates in the June primary election.
 He went on to win the contested general election race with 52.64% of the vote against Republican Tim Fox.
 Bullock received 245,669 votes, more than either other candidate.
 Under Bullock, the Attorney General's office initiated the 24/7 Sobriety Program which requires repeat DUI offenders to take daily alcohol tests.

-The Attorney General's office also pursued the railroad industry for monopolistic business practices and took part in a 16 state effort to urge the federal government to use antitrust authority against consolidation in agriculture.
+The Attorney General's office also pursued the railroad industry for monopolistic business practices and took part in a 16-state effort to urge the federal government to use antitrust authority against consolidation in agriculture.
 Bullock focused on the misclassification of employees as independent contractors and allowing FedEx to avoid paying millions in state taxes and fees.
 His efforts resulted in changes by FedEx to comply with federal and state laws.

-Bullock attracted national attention by challenging the Citizens United decision through his defense of Montana's 100-year-old ban on corporate campaign expenditures.
+Bullock attracted national attention by challenging the Citizens United v.
+Federal Election Commission decision through his defense of Montana's 100-year-old ban on corporate campaign expenditures.
 After winning in the Montana Supreme Court, the U.S. Supreme Court ruled against the State of Montana in a 5–4 decision.

 Bullock, who authored the state's opinion guaranteeing access to rivers, streams, and public lands, worked with the legislature and Governor Brian Schweitzer to codify the access opinion into law.